-Our searchlight analysis did not provide evidence for significant uni-modal or cross-modal decoding results when correcting for multiple comparisons across areas that responded during action observation/execution.
-However, visual inspection of the activation maps revealed a group of voxels along the right anterior intraparietal sulcus aIPS where classification accuracy was consistently above chance for EIN European Journal of Neuroscience FENS both uni-modal (OO, EE) and cross-modal (EO, OE) decoding.
+Our searchlight analysis did not provide evidence for significant uni-modal or cross-modal decoding results when correcting for multiple comparisons across areas that were active during action observation/execution.
+However, visual inspection of the activation maps revealed a group of voxels along the right anterior intraparietal sulcus aIPS where classification accuracy was consistently above chance for both uni-modal (OO, EE) and cross-modal (EO, OE) decoding.
 Within this ROI, we obtained significant, yet modest (as noted decoding accuracy was only 7% above chance level), decoding results.
-That is, we were able to successfully decode RS trials from non-RS trials for both uni-modal (observe-observe) and cross-modal (execute-observe) observation.
+That is, we were able to successfully decode RS trials from non-RS trials for both uni-modal (observe - observe) and cross-modal (execute - observe) observation.
 Thus, our analysis identified a region along the right aIPS that met all three criteria for MN activity: First, this region was active during action observation/execution (C1).
-Second, RS trials (i.e., trials where the action of the first within-trial stimulus was the same as the action of the second within-trial stimulus) produced patterns both within (C2) and across modalities (C3) that were distinct from the corresponding patterns produced by non-RS trials (i.e., trials where the action of the first within-trial stimulus was different to the action of the second within-trial stimulus).
+Second, RS trials (i.e., trials where the action of the first within-trial stimulus was the same as the action of the second within-trial stimulus was different to the action of the second within-trial stimulus).

-Our finding that areas along the aIPS display MN-specific activity patterns is largely consistent with previous MVPA research demonstrating that the aIPS show cross-modal activity patterns for transitive actions (Oosterhof, Wiggett, Diedrichsen, Tipper, & Downing, 2010).
-Further, our results extend previous work demonstrating uni-modal but not crossmodal decoding in the aIPS for intransitive actions (Dinstein, Gardner et al., 2008).
-Using MVPA, Dinstein, Gardner et al. (2008) showed that activity patterns in the aIPS could discriminate between intransitive actions during action observation (i.e., the authors demonstrated within-modality decoding for pantomime actions during a rock-paper scissors game) but that this finding did not generalize to the cross-modal case.
-Thus, based on our findings, it appears that MN-specific activity patterns in the aIPS may only occur when participants observe transitive/goal-directed actions.
+Our finding that areas along the aIPS display MN specific activity patterns is largely consistent with previous MVPA research demonstrating that the aIPS show cross-modal activity patterns for transitive actions (Oosterhof et al., 2010).
+Further, our results extend previous work demonstrating uni-modal but not cross-modal decoding in the aIPS for intransitive actions (Dinstein et al., 2008).
+Using MVPA, Dinstein et al. (2008) showed that activity patterns in the aIPS could discriminate between intransitive actions during action observation (i.e., the authors demonstrated within-modality decoding for pantomime actions during a rock-paper scissors game) but that this finding did not generalize to the cross-modal case.
+Thus, based on our findings, it appears that MN specific activity patterns in the aIPS may only occur when participants observe transitive/goal-directed actions.
 Finally, it is noteworthy that our ROI analysis highlighted significant decoding results for action observation but not for action execution.
-However, given that decoding results for the cross-modal execution condition approached significance, and given the exploratory nature of our ROI analysis, we must be cautious in the interpretation of this result.
+However, given that decoding results for the cross-modal execution condition approaching significance, and given the exploratory nature of our ROI analysis, we must be cautious in the interpretation of this result.

-Still, while our MVPA results provide preliminary evidence for MN-specific activity patterns along the aIPS, no significant uni-modal or cross-modal decoding results were obtained when correcting for multiple comparisons.
+Still, while our MVPA results provide preliminary evidence for MN specific activity patterns along the aIPS, no significant uni-modal or cross-modal decoding results were obtained when correcting for multiple comparisons.
 A possible explanation for this finding might have been our choice of design for adopting MVPA.
-Indeed, previous studies using MVPA to infer MN activity typically tested for brain regions that responded with reproducible movement-selective response patterns during action observation and/or execution (Dinstein, Gardner et al., 2008; Oosterhof et al., 2010).
+Indeed, previous studies using MVPA to infer MN activity typically tested for brain regions that responded with reproducible movement-selective response patterns during action observation and/or execution (Dinstein et al., 2008; Oosterhof et al., 2010).
 Thus, the classifier was trained to discriminate between different actions on responses to observed movements (i.e., uni-modal decoding) and then tested on responses to executed movements (i.e., cross-modal decoding) and vice versa.
-Successful decoding was then taken as evidence for the existence of FENS groups of neurons that show both action specificity and cross-modality, two key traits of the MN system (Oosterhof et al., 2013).
+Successful decoding was then taken as evidence for the existence of groups of neurons that show both action specificity and cross-modality, two key traits of the MN system (Oosterhof et al., 2013).